 In 2015, Adam and his wife Cassandra Bates made their way to Concord to train and coach alongside Michael Marx at the fencing academy.
 As Adam rekindled his love for teaching and taught high school first year physics, he was also entrusted to run the epee program as its lead coach till the end of 2016.
 Amongst many results, one of his students, Kaija Gisolfi-McCready, qualified to represent the US in a 2017 Junior World Cup in Burgos, Spain.

 Adam is currently working towards representing the US at the 2020 Tokyo Olympic Games.
 As he steps up in his preparation, he has handed over the reins as lead coach of the epee program to Michael, and now coaches alongside him as an assistant.

 Cassandra began coaching in 2015.
 As a coach, she plays an active role in the growth of her students in both sports and character.
 In her classes and student interactions, she is deliberate in her approach to nurture good attitude, encourage positive self-talk and instill goal setting.

 As a fencer, Cassandra has been ranked in the top 10 of US Women’s Epee national standings.
-She is a bronze medalist at the 2016 Division 1 National Championships, a silver medalist at the 2016 Division 1A National Championships, and winner of the 2014 Pan American Sports Festival.
+She is a bronze medalist at the 2018 Division 1 National Championships in Portland (OR), a bronze medalist at the 2016 Division 1 National Championships, a silver medalist at the 2016 Division 1A National Championships, and winner of the 2014 Pan American Sports Festival.
 She was a training partner for USA Modern Pentathlon at the Olympic Training Center in Colorado Springs from 2013 to 2015.